 We could encounter delays in our pivotal trial or in obtaining PMA approval because of a number of factors.
 We will require the receipt of all information specified in our Protocol Agreement on the required number of melanomas before the pivotal clinical trial can be concluded.
-The MelaFind[®] classifier will then be utilized to evaluate the lesions acquired during the pivotal trial, and the results will be analyzed to determine if we have achieved the endpoints specified in the Protocol Agreement.
+The MelaFind® classifier will then be utilized to evaluate the lesions acquired during the pivotal trial, and the results will be analyzed to determine if we have achieved the endpoints specified in the Protocol Agreement.

 The final training of the classifier, required to be completed before the classifier is utilized as described above, is expected to take approximately two months.
 Accordingly, the classifier must be ready for final training two months before the end of the pivotal trial.
-To date, there are over 300 melanoma lesions in the training database.
+For the classifier to be ready for final training, approximately 300 melanoma lesions are targeted to have been received.
+Therefore, in addition to acquiring the melanoma lesions required to complete the pivotal trial (approximately 100), we must have completed the acquisition of approximately 300 training melanoma lesions on schedule.
+Currently, approximately 275 melanoma lesions are in the training database.
 The current classifier has been trained on 221 of these melanoma lesions.
 Our schedule for the acquisition of these lesions is based upon the projected numbers of imaging devices to be located at participating sites, the projected productivity of those sites in terms of melanomas and other lesions biopsied per month, and the projected efficiency of the study pathologists in classifying the lesion slides presented for histological analysis (the microscopic examination of excised or biopsied tissue specimens) and reporting their results.
 If we are unable to produce and maintain a sufficient number of imaging devices at participating sites, if the clinicians do not maintain sufficient productivity, or if the pathologists do not produce reports with sufficient efficiency, then our ability to maintain our schedule will be adversely affected, the start or conclusion of the pivotal trial may be delayed, and the submission of the completed PMA will be delayed.

 To date, the lesion images in the training database have been acquired using first-generation hand-held devices, which also extract data from the lesions that are used by the classifiers.
-Pre-commercialization hand-held devices have been developed for use in the pivotal trial.
+Pre-commercialization hand-held devices are being developed for use in the pivotal trial.
 If the lesion data obtained with pre-commercialization devices are not consistent with data from the first generation hand-held devices, the classifier will need to be trained solely on lesions imaged using only one or the other generation of hand-held devices.
 Were this need to arise, significant delay and expense could be incurred, which could jeopardize our ability to complete the development of MelaFind[®].